How our content is structured

 - Topics: A to Z list: A list of keywords and synonyms covering all of our topics, arranged in alphabetical order.

 - Search: Convenient full-text search of all our information.
-The semantic search platform used for this purpose is provided by Averbis GmbH (Freiburg, Germany).

 Our "topics" are structured using “tabs,” and provide information about specific medical conditions and health-related issues.
 Depending on how comprehensive the topic is, it might include the following tabs and types of articles: